oskar156/oskar156/README.md

 -Data/automation projects in Python (like streamlining the import/export process for SQL Server)

--API connections to automate reporting (AppsSript)
+-API connections to automate reporting (JavaScript)

--scripts/macros for Google Sheets and Excel (JavaScript/AppsSript and VBA)
+-scripts/macros for Google Sheets and Excel (AppsScript and VBA)

 -small projects in C++